cerebral/cerebral/packages/docs/content/concepts/01_the-architecture.en.md

 3. Update state

 ### Store state
 Where to store the state of your application is a highly debated subject.
 Should you allow your view to store state?
 Should you have multiple models?
 Stores?
 Reducers?
+Services?
 There are many concepts to handle this.
 In Cerebral we encourage you to store all the state of your application in a single state tree.

 With this approach we get some benefits not possible with the other approaches.

 #### A simple and consistent API for updating state
-Typically a state update is changing out value, push an item to a list or merging an object into an other.
+Typically a state update is changing out a value, push an item to a list or merging an object into an other.
 With a single state tree we can create an API that does exactly that.

 ```js
 state.set('foo', 'bar')